Smoke Detector Placement: Where to Place Smoke Alarms in Your Home

 First things first: Read your manual.
 All smoke alarms work differently, and you really, really need to understand how your model works.
-Make sure you buy fresh batteries (check the expiration) for your smoke alarms.
-Once they’re installed, hit the tester button.
-Depending on the alarm, you’ll hear shot beeps, long beeps, or a prolonged beep to let you know that they’re working.
+Make sure you buy fresh batteries for your smoke alarms (and check the expiration).
+Once batteries are installed, hit the tester button.
+Depending on the alarm, you’ll hear short beeps, long beeps or a prolonged beep to let you know that they’re working.

 The placement of smoke detectors depends on the layout and size of your home.
-At the very least, you should install one detector on each floor, one near the kitchen (but not over the stove), and one in each sleeping area.
+At the very least, you should install one detector on each floor, one near the kitchen (but not within 10 feet of the stove), one in each sleeping area, hallway areas and other strategic areas.
 That’s the bare minimum.
-Err on the safe side and place an alarm in each bedroom, in the hallway outside each bedroom, one adjacent to the kitchen, and in other strategic areas of your home, depending on its size.
-Your lifestyle should also be taken into account.
-For example, if you enjoy a roaring fire in the winter, place a smoke alarm near the fireplace (but not too near!).

 More Safety Solutions for Kids and Families: